arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/opta-modbus-rtu-plc-ide/content.md

 ![Example Project Result](assets/opta_plcide_rtu_example_result.gif)

+The left window shows the client Opta™, while the right window represents the server Opta™.

 ## Conclusion

 In this tutorial, you have learned to configure the workspace environment to work with Modbus RTU using Arduino PLC IDE and verified that Opta™ has been correctly set up and Modbus RTU communication is effective using an example project that controls Opta™ device's on-board features such as relays and status LEDs based on customized example.